Posts Tagged ‘Portland lunch’

 I wiled away my time sitting at the counter facing the street, and the sandwich was done in less than the estimated time.

-Like In N Out (I am not comparing, I am saying ‘in the style of’) Joe’s hopes that a bunch of produce a glob of sauce (both top and bottom bun) will discuss the paper thin patty, cooked into the realm of oblivion.
+Like In N Out (I am not comparing, I am saying ‘in the style of’) Joe’s hopes that a bunch of produce a glob of sauce (both top and bottom bun) will disguise the paper thin patty, cooked into the realm of oblivion.

 The burger sauce was a variation of the standard secret sauce (thousand island-ish).
+(Why doesn’t anybody have a truly SECRET sauce?)

 I’m not a fan of In N Out.
 Fatburger also employs a similar style patty, well done, crispy on the edges, and for some reason, I like theirs.